Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Interpretations of

-Based on the analysis above, we can view Algorithm \ref{alg:probmh}, as well as the GPS-ABC algorithm by \citet{Meeds2014}, as an approach for constructing an estimator for the true \mh{} chain so that at each iteration $i$ the most probable action, either acceptance or rejection of the proposed point, is greedily selected and without acknowledging the locations visited during iterations $i=0,\ldots,i-2$.
-Another natural estimator would be the most probable set of samples but this is too expensive to compute.
-The uncertainty of the resulting samples or the estimate $\hat{\bar{h}}_n$ based on the GP posterior is not computed explicitly.
-The sequential strategies for collecting evaluation locations developed in Section \ref{sec:acq} can be viewed as an implicit heuristic approaches towards minimising one's uncertainty of the true \mh{} samples.
+We may now view Algorithm \ref{alg:gpmh}, as well as the related GPS-ABC algorithm by \citet{Meeds2014}, as a heuristic yet tractable approach for constructing an estimator for the true \mh{} chain.
+In these algorithms the most probable decision, either acceptance or rejection of the proposed point, is selected (un)conditionally on $u^{(i)}$ at each iteration $i$ without acknowledging possible future accept/reject decisions or the locations visited during iterations $0,1,\ldots,i-2$.
+Perhaps a more natural estimator would be the most probable set of samples but it also appears intractable.
+The uncertainty of the resulting set of samples (or of the estimate $\hat{\bar{h}}_n$) due to the GP posterior is not explicitly quantified.